Operation Thunderbolt (1951): General advance (30 January-4 February)

 On 5 February X Corps and ROK III Corps launched Operation Roundup in the central and eastern sectors of the UN front.
 While X Corps continued to anchor the central front at Yoju, I and IX Corps continued their advance, pushing infantry and tanks supported by artillery and air strikes and, at the far west by naval gunfire, through isolated but stubborn defenses.
 The advances, slowed by careful lateral coordination and a full search of the ground, covered 2-6 mi of the remaining 15 mi to the Han.
-IX Corps registered the deepest gains as General Bryant Moore, now in command, pushed the 1st Cavalry and 24th Divisions up even with General Milburn's 25th and 3rd Division.
+IX Corps registered the deepest gains as General Bryant Moore, now in command, pushed the 1st Cavalry and 24th Divisions up even with Milburn's 25th and 3rd Division.
 By 5 February the front traced a line running east and west through a point not far below Anyang on Route 1.